simonracz/spritekit-shooter/README.md

 Sprite Kit Shooter
 =================

-A shooter game written by me in Sprite Kit.
+A shooter game written in Sprite Kit.

+While the code is open source, the assets are not.
+You have to provide your own graphic assets and particle files to be able to build it.